phittipaldi/SolidSubdivision/methods_and_ procedures.md

 * Never use generic names for name a method or procedure.
 For example: "manage" or "customerProcess".

-* Is recommended to use style convention for name a method or procedure, lets use CamelCase or PascalCase, the one you prefer.
+* Is recommended to use style convention, lets use CamelCase or PascalCase, the one you prefer.

 _References_